Participating in a clinical trial for Continuous Glucose Monitoring System (CGMS) may help!

 Average glucose levels will be monitored through a Continuous Glucose Monitoring Device.
 This device will be given to you and it will provide continuous retrospective glucose data which will tell us about glucose variability.
 On the contrary, for HbA1c you will have a blood test done every 2 weeks to check for significant changes.

-Volunteers’ participation will take approximately 182 days to reach the study completion.
-This is a non-pivotal, non-randomized, single arm, multicenter, variation study.
+Volunteers’ participation will take approximately 182 days to reach study completion.
+This is a non-pivotal, non-randomized, single-arm, multicenter, variation study.
 Males and females of age 4 or above can be included in this Clinical Trial for Continuous Glucose Monitoring for Diabetes (Type 1 or Type 2).

 About Diabetes & Glucose Monitoring